telekom-mms/trivy-dojo-report-operator/README.md

 * On push to main
   * a new release version is calculated
   * versions in all files are automatically updated
+  * k8s manifests are rendered from the helm chart and updated in deploy/
   * a draft release is created

 * On publish of the release a